This Vitalis hair tonic ad featuring Frank Gifford ran in “Sports Illustrated” magazine, October 1959 – and likely other publications as well.

 Ameriprise Financial, Inc., “Online Strategy Plays a Primary Role in New Evolution of Ameriprise Financial Advertising – New television spots air tonight on ESPN Monday Night Football,” Business Wire, September 10, 2007.

 On September 7, 1964, television advertising history was made during the broadcast of NBC’s Monday Night at The Movies.
-That’s when a new kind of TV ad was first aired that would forever change the art and practice of political advertising – and to a degree, political campaigning as well.
+That’s when a new kind of TV ad was first aired that would forever change the art and practice of political advertising – and to a large degree, political campaigning as well.
 For 1964 was the year that the negative political ad was born, initiating the clever use of image and sound to paint an opponent in negative or scary terms.
-No less than a presidential election was the motivating reason.
+No less than a presidential election was at stake.

 The Democrats, with President Lyndon B. Johnson in the White House following the assassination of John F. Kennedy, were headed for an election-year battle with Republican presidential candidate Barry Goldwater, a fierce and outspoken conservative.
 The Democrats had hired a New York advertising firm to help them in their campaign.
 Among the ad men enlisted was Tony Schwartz who believed that negative sentiment associated with a particular candidate could be more powerful in persuading voters than positive ones.